VoxLogicA-Project/Polyhedra-minimisation/README.md

 1. the minimisation step, where the original model is first translated into a poset, which is encoded into an LTS which is then minimised by branching equivalence minimisation provided by the mCRL2 toolset;
 2. the model checking step, where model checking is performed over the minimised model.

-In the follwing, we explain in detail how to reproduce results and visualise them, using the triangleRB experiment as a running example.
+In the following, we explain in detail how to reproduce results and visualise them, using the triangleRB experiment as a running example.

 The artifact is provided with a Dockerfile that starts a new container with all required dependencies.
 To start the container, it suffices to run the script
 `run_container.sh` in the main directory.
+After this, one can access the repository using `cd Polyhedra-minimisation`.

 All the proposed experiments are contained in the `experiments` folder.
 All the files required to run the triangleRB example are thus contained in the `experiments/triangleRB` folder.